Alumni Association

 Josh Myers graduated magna cum laude with a Bachelor of Music in Cello Performance and a Bachelor of Arts in Political Science from James Madison University in Harrisonburg, Virginia.
 As an undergraduate student, Josh was a fellow with the Center for the Study of the Presidency and Congress, focusing his work on federal arts policy, and subsequently interned with Americans for the Arts.
 He also served as a long-term intern for Congressman James E. Clyburn [D-SC-6] and worked as an undergraduate music admissions counselor.
 Josh received his law degree from the University of Virginia School of Law in Charlottesville, Virginia.
 After law school, Josh clerked for the Honorable J. Michelle Childs of the United States District Court for the District of South Carolina in Columbia, South Carolina.
 He then practiced law at Nelson, Mullins, Riley & Scarborough LLP in Washington, D.C.
 After almost two years of private practice, Josh then clerked for the Honorable Henry F. Floyd of the United States Court of Appeals for the Fourth Circuit for the 2021-2022 term.
 He returned to Nelson Mullins to practice law following his second clerkship.
 In his spare time, he enjoys cooking, exploring museums, reading novels by Stephen King, and writing on employment law topics.

-Taylor Peterson is an accomplished horn player and arts administrator with over a decade of experience in arts and cultural management.
+Taylor Peterson is an accomplished hornist and arts administrator with over nearly two decades of experience as a performer and over a decade of nonprofit service in arts and cultural management.
 A 2011 graduate of the South Carolina Governor’s School for the Arts and Humanities, he holds a Bachelor of Music in Horn Performance from The Juilliard School, a Master of Music from Northwestern University, and a Master of Arts in Performing Arts Administration from New York University.
-As a musician, Taylor has performed with esteemed ensembles such as The Juilliard Orchestra, Civic Orchestra of Chicago, West Point Army Band, Spoleto Festival Orchestra, and New England Symphonic Ensemble.
-He has appeared at Carnegie Hall over 40 times, showcasing his artistry on some of the world’s most prestigious stages.
+As a musician, Taylor has performed with esteemed ensembles such as The Juilliard Orchestra, Civic Orchestra of Chicago, West Point Army Band, Spoleto Festival Orchestra, the New England Symphonic Ensemble, amongst others at the national level.
+He has appeared at Carnegie Hall over 30 times, showcasing his artistry on one of the world’s most prestigious stages as an orchestral and pit musician.

-Currently, Taylor serves as Capital Campaign Manager at The New York Historical, where he spearheaded a $175 million capital campaign in partnership with The American LGBTQ+ Museum, successfully achieving full funding.
+A creative professional with a dual career, Taylor currently serves as the Senior Development Officer of Campaigns & Special Gifts at The New York Historical, where he spearheaded a $175 million capital campaign in partnership with The American LGBTQ+ Museum, successfully achieving full funding for a new wing at New York’s first museum.
 He has held development and marketing roles at renowned institutions, including the Chamber Music Society of Lincoln Center, Brooklyn Academy of Music (BAM), Orchestra of St. Luke’s, and Orpheus Chamber Orchestra, where he led initiatives to grow donor bases, managed multimillion-dollar campaigns, and enhanced audience engagement.
 Taylor also serves on the fundraising committee of the Alumni Advisory Council for SCGSAH and is an active member of the Association of Fundraising Professionals-New York Chapter.
-With his unique blend of artistic talent and administrative expertise, Taylor is a dynamic leader making a significant impact in both the performing arts and nonprofit sector.
+With his unique blend of artistic talent and administrative expertise, Taylor is a dynamic leader making a significant impact in the performing arts and nonprofit sector.